 - make judgements and accounting estimates that are reasonable and prudent;

-- for the consolidated financial statements state whether IFRSs have been followed, subject to any material departures disclosed and explained in the financial statements respectively;
+- for the consolidated financial statements state whether applicable IFRSs, as adapted by the European Union have been followed, subject to any material departures disclosed and explained in the financial statements;

-- for the Parent Company financial statements state whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements respectively;
+- for the Parent Company financial statements state whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements;

 - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Group and Company will continue in business.